Great Lakes Oil Spill Center of Expertise (GLCOE)

 1. Lake Superior State University – Sault Ste.
 Marie, MI

 i.
-Critical crude oil transportation infrastructure on and connecting the Great Lakes, such as submerged pipelines and high-traffic navigation locks
+Proximity to critical crude oil transportation infrastructure in the Great Lakes, such as submerged pipelines and high-traffic navigation locks

 ii.
 An institution of higher education with adequate aquatic research facilities, capabilities, and expertise in Great Lakes aquatic ecology, environmental chemistry, fish and wildlife, and water resources